 10 WordPress Plugins to Install by Default

 Having installed and configured thousands of WordPress web sites over the years, our list of WordPress plugins to install by default changes from time to time.
-This particular list however has been pretty much the same for a very long time, except for the addition of 2 new official WordPlugins for 2011.
+This particular list however has been pretty much the same for a very long time, except for the addition of 2 new official WordPlugins for best hosting 2017.

 This post is part of the: